VineetKumar02/StopWatch-App-Flutter/README.md

-# Stopwatch Application - Flutter and Dart
+# Stopwatch App - Flutter and Dart

 Welcome to the Stopwatch application, a meticulously designed and crafted timekeeping tool developed using Flutter and Dart in the Android Studio environment.